-On April 28, 2021, the Equal Employment Opportunity Commission met to hear testimony regarding the civil rights implications of the COVID 19 pandemic.
+Back in April 28, 2021, the Equal Employment Opportunity Commission met to hear testimony regarding the civil rights implications of the COVID 19 pandemic.
 In the testimony, various national experts, including Fatima Goss Graves, President and CEO, National Women's Law Center, Johnny C. Taylor, President and CEO of the Society for Human Resource Management, Monica Ramirez, Founder/President, Justice for Migrant Women, Co-founder, The Latinx House, Poderistas & Alianza Nacional de Campensinas and several others, emphasized the disproportionate suffering of certain populations throughout the pandemic.
+Bear with me as, even though the Pandemic is in the rear view mirror, it helps to look back and understand and learn from that experience and what that disproportionate suffering exposed.

 Reasons for the imbalance include industries where the majority of the workers are BIPOC or Asian American & Pacific Islanders (AAPI) such as food service, hospitality, and entertainment that shut down.
 Other industries, , such as food processing and agriculture, according to Ms. Ramirez, simply failed to provide its workers with adequate and equitable protection.